Mark Lerner

-Mark Lerner (born September 1953) is an American businessman.
-He is the managing principal owner at Lerner Enterprises and principal owner of Major League Baseball's Washington Nationals.
+Mark Lerner (born September 1953) is an American businessman who is the principal owner of Major League Baseball's (MLB) Washington Nationals and the managing owner of the real estate firm Lerner Enterprises.

 Early life

 Lerner is the son of Annette and Ted Lerner.
 He graduated from the George Washington University School of Business with a BBA in 1975.

-Career
+Sports ownership

 In 2006, Lerner's father purchased the Washington Nationals from MLB for $450 million.
 In 2018, his father retired and he stepped into the managing principal owner position.

 Personal life

 He is married to Judy Lenkin.
 In January 2017, Lerner learned he had spindle cell sarcoma above his left knee.
 After wounds related to radiation did not heal properly, his left leg was amputated in April of the same year.